 It wasn’t until the MPP platform came to market that this changed, providing linear scaling capability.
-Today, the best known MPP data warehouse vendor in the marketplace sells their platform based on its ability to virtualize the information and analytics architecture with MPP processing power.
+Today, the best known MPP cloud data warehouse vendor in the marketplace sells their platform based on its ability to virtualize the information and analytics architecture with MPP processing power.
 This information virtualization is performed against a relationally modeled data foundation, typically based on one of the vendor’s industry models.

 By taking this approach, the business data foundation is easily extended.
 Flexibility is gained by fulfilling new and changing requirements through creating and altering a semantically-defined information architecture.
 This contrasts with developing or changing a physically implemented infrastructure, using fixed ETL processing code.

 Semantic architecture creation and change (database views and/or BI semantic models) is inherently faster and less costly when applied against a business architecture data foundation.
 We avoid the complexity of multi-hop code streams, orchestration and scheduling.
 This is even more significant when we must conform multiple functionally overlapping sources to a common business model of information.